 1. 57.4M tonnes of e-waste expected in 2021 will outweigh China’s great wall.

-2. UK the ‘second largest producer’ of WEEE and E-Waste in 2022
+2. UK is the ‘second largest producer’ of WEEE and E-Waste in 2022

 “The UK generated the second most waste electrical and electronic equipment (WEEE) per capita in the world in 2019, behind only Norway, according to a report published by a global e-waste grouping.”